Future-Dependent Value-Based Off-Policy Evaluation in POMDPs: Preliminaries

-\paragraph{Offline data.} We convert the trajectory data into a set of history-observation-action-reward-future transition tuples (denoted by $\mathcal{D}_{\mathrm{tra}}$) and a set of initial observations (denoted by $\Dcal_{\mathrm{ini}}$).
-The first data subset allows us to learn the reward, emission and transition functions whereas the second data subset allows us to learn the initial observation distribution.
+\paragraph{Offline data.} We convert the trajectory data generated by a behavior policy $\pi^b:\Ocal \to \Delta(\Acal)$, into a set of history-observation-action-reward-future transition tuples (denoted by $\mathcal{D}_{\mathrm{tra}}$) and a set of initial observations (denoted by $\Dcal_{\mathrm{ini}}$).
+The first data subset enables us to learn the reward, emission and transition kernels whereas the second data subset allows us to learn the initial observation distribution.